abejfehr/cubify/README.md

 ----------
 **Width:** The number of cubes wide the piece will be.
 Note that this doesn't directly correlate with the number of pixels in the image for all kinds of cubes.

 **Cube Profile:** Each color profile contains the cube size as well as the color options that are available.
-Available options are
+Available options are:

 - [**3x3 Rubik's cubes**](https://en.wikipedia.org/wiki/Rubik%27s_Cube)
 - [**Minecraft**](https://minecraft.net/) cubes.